-Support for managed code/.NET
+Support for managed code and .NET

-There are no known limitations with respect to building managed code or .NET code.
+Building managed code or .NET code has no known limitations.
 There are, however, areas to keep in mind:

-- · Agents must have the same version of .NET installed. - Agents must be on the same service pack level and have the same OS and tool hotfixes installed. - The language bar must be enabled on all agent machines, or disabled on all agent machines. - Including the Global Assembly Cache in the eMake root is not recommended.
-Contact technical support for more details.
+- Agents must have the same version of .NET installed. - Agents must be on the same service pack level and have the same operating system and tool hotfixes installed. - The language bar must be enabled on all agent machines or disabled on all agent machines. - Including the Global Assembly Cache in the eMake root is not recommended.
+Contact Electric Cloud technical support for more details.